-Harry intended to sue NGN—which publishes The Sun and formerly News Of The World—for allegedly targeting him with phone hacking, use of private investigators and other alleged unlawful information gathering.
-However, the publisher requested in April that the case be thrown out, suggesting it had been brought too late.
+In 2019, Prince Harry and former Labour MP Tom Watson sued the NGN—which publishes The Sun and formerly News Of The World—for allegedly targeting him with phone hacking, use of private investigators and other alleged unlawful information gathering.
+The court proceedings were due to begin in London on Wednesday morning (AEDT), but last-minute discussions were called, leading to a settlement.

 What Charges Is Harry Bringing Against News Group Newspapers?

-Now that the court has ruled it’s too late for Harry to proceed with phone hacking charges, it has granted him permission to proceed with other allegations of UIG, including the use of private investigators.
+After, in July 2023, the court ruled it was too late for Harry to proceed with phone hacking charges, it granted him permission to proceed with other allegations of UIG, including the use of private investigators in unlawful news-gathering techniques.

 Why Couldn’t Prince Harry Proceed With His Phone Hacking Allegations?